TDoeG/CoalitionOfML/README.md

 - PyTorch Implementation: Efficient and flexible model training and evaluation using PyTorch.
 - Data Preprocessing: Includes scripts for loading, processing, and preparing images for training and evaluation.

+## Plans
+- Figure out why the model is outputting grayscale
+    - Most likely fucked in my training.py
+    - Maybe dataset, but not too sure.
+    - Might have to create new model >:(

 ## Project Structure
 ```
 GrayScaleToColorizedML/